John Birch Society: 1980s and 1990s

 After the Vietnam War, the JBS's membership and influence declined.
 This decline continued through the 1980s and 1990s due to Welch's death in 1985 (at age 85) and the end of the Cold War in 1991.
 By the mid-1990s, membership in the JBS was estimated between 15,000 and 20,000.
 While other anti-Communist organizations faded away following the Cold War's end, the JBS survived and experienced some growth in the 1990s.
 News reports said President George H.W.
 Bush's invocation of a "new world order" during the 1991 Gulf War gave the society a new audience.
 The society consolidated its national office in Appleton, Wisconsin, the birthplace of Senator Joseph McCarthy.

-In 1984, three members of the San Diego Padres, Eric Show, Mark Thurmond, and Dave Dravecky revealed they were members of the JBS.
+In 1984, three members of the San Diego Padres, namely Eric Show, Mark Thurmond, and Dave Dravecky, revealed they were members of the JBS.
 The society campaigned against the ratification of the Genocide Convention, arguing it would erode U.S. national sovereignty.
 The JBS continued to press for an end to United States membership in the United Nations.
 As evidence of its effectiveness, the society pointed to the Utah State Legislature's failed resolution calling for United States withdrawal, as well as the actions of several other states where the society's membership was active.

 The second head of the JBS was Congressman Larry McDonald (D) from Georgia.
 McDonald's first wife "estimated that, over the years, he had hosted 10,000 people in his living room for Bircher-inspired lectures and documentaries."
 In 1982, McDonald was appointed as national chairman of the Society.
 McDonald was killed in 1983 when airliner KAL 007 was shot down by a Soviet interceptor.

 William P. Hoar, a writer for the JBS who has attacked mainstream politicians from Franklin D. Roosevelt to George W. Bush, published regularly in The New American and its predecessor American Opinion.
-He coauthored The Clinton Clique with Larry Abraham alleging that Clinton was part of the Anglo-American conspiracy supposedly ruled through the Council on Foreign Relations and the Trilateral Commission.
+He coauthored The Clinton Clique with Larry Abraham alleging that Bill Clinton was part of the Anglo-American conspiracy supposedly ruled through the Council on Foreign Relations and the Trilateral Commission.
 The Birch Society publications arm, Western Islands, published his Architects of Conspiracy: An Intriguing History (1984), and Huntington House Publishers published his Handouts and Pickpockets: Our Government Gone Berserk (1996).

-In 1995, the JBS campaigned against plans for a Conference of States; proponents said such a conference would reduce federal powers, but the JBS feared it would lead to a second Constitutional Convention.
+In 1995, the JBS campaigned against plans for a Conference of States; proponents said such a conference would reduce federal powers.
+The JBS feared it would lead to a second Constitutional Convention.